damonsmith/js-class-loader/README.md

 1. Class names must match file names
 2. Folder structure must match package structure
+3. File names must not have extra dots in them (dashes and everything else are ok though)
-3. You must have a well defined way of extending classes
+4. You must have a well defined way of extending classes

 Having said that, you can still include 3rd party libraries and modules in your bundle that don't conform to this scheme.
 You just need to explicitly include them in your code somewhere, you can't just rely on dependency detection to work out